© 2026 SimplyTrust Software Inc.

 View details →When someone dies

 Contact Commerce Bank's Commerce Trust Company to file a claim.
-9-step process, 9 required documents, and contact information for survivors.
+5-step process, 9 required documents, and contact information for survivors.

-View details →For questions about any of these procedures, contact Commerce Bank's Commerce Trust Company at (816) 234-2552.
+View details →Commerce Bank's Commerce Trust Company can answer questions about beneficiaries, trusts, or death claims at 855-295-7821.
 Email inquiries can be sent to thecommercetrustcompany@commercebank.com.

 Yes.
 Commerce Bank deposit accounts are FDIC insured.
 POD beneficiaries receive separate FDIC insurance coverage of up to $250,000 per beneficiary.
 Trust accounts are also FDIC insured up to the maximum allowed by law, based on the number of qualifying beneficiaries under the trust.